JosephTate796/Microsoft-Sentinel-and-Honeypot-Project/README.md

 <h2>Description</h2>
-These projects consists of creating an Azure account and deploying Microsoft Sentinel Training Lab Solution and Splunk Enterprise.
+These projects consists of creating an Azure account and deploying SIEMs.
+First, I will deploy Microsoft Sentinel Training Lab Solution and ingest sample logs.
+I show alerts on the dashboard and go through the investigation using playbooks.
+For my second project, I set up Splunk Enterprise on Linux.
 <br />